maxbbraun/lights/README.md

 ## Android

-The [Android studio project](android) builds an apk with a background service maintaining the BLE connection.
+The [Android Studio project](android) builds an apk with a background service maintaining the BLE connection.

 Bind to the service from another app and send commands using the [AIDL](android/app/src/main/aidl/net/maxbraun/lights) interface.